Open Accessibility Menu

 Make an appointment

-To make an appointment, call your health care provider.
+To make an appointment, call your healthcare provider.
 A referral is required.

 Cost and Payment

 The cost of this screening test is $49, which includes the examination and radiologist's report.
 Payment is required before the test is done.
 Cash and credit cards are accepted.
+After December 31, 2024, the price will be $100.

 The results